 “The individuals participating are the perfect individuals to be in this pilot program,” says Sean Teed, a licensed critical care paramedic and a Critical Care Paramedic Program Educator with the Nova Scotia Health Learning Institute for Health Care Providers.
 “They’re keen, they’re hardworking, they’re intelligent.
 They take initiative, and have a thirst for knowledge.”

 Fagan agrees.
 “These are strong and experienced advanced care paramedics who I just know are going to do fabulous things as critical care paramedics.
 They blow me away every day, and I’m humbled every time I’m in their presence.”

 “We went through an exhaustive search, with well over 60 applicants for the four spots that were available,” adds Flynn.
 “We are thrilled with the candidates that were selected.”

-Programs at the Registered Nurses Professional Development Centre are performance-based, meaning knowledge builds on skill and participants demonstrate their learning in simulations and clinical practice.
+Programs at the Nova Scotia Health Learning Institute for Health Care Providers are performance-based, meaning knowledge builds on skill and participants demonstrate their learning in simulations and clinical practice.
 During the first four weeks of the program, participants spend time learning fundamental concepts, participating in simulation learning, and completing an interprofessional model of clinical experience (which involves six shifts in two weeks).
 Although the content is housed on Brightspace (an online learning platform), learners and facilitators have been able to meet face-to-face for the clinical while respecting public health guidelines and gathering limits.